Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

         - `VNet` or Virtual network - A virtual network is a collection of virtual machines and related virtual tools to substitute for normal setup - easy to re-configure - the organizaion is usually task oriented.
 The VMs will have their own software version of vNICs(Network Interface Cards), ip addresses, subnets- the subnets are an independent resource that can be configured separately.
         - firewall
         - virtual computers
+- Many resources can be created independently and then attached later to an independent network

  2. **Virtual Network**